 Look before you speak (Cat Davies and Helene Kreysa; 2014 – 2017)

 This study measured how much detail children give when describing objects for someone else.
 Our five year olds often missed out crucial information from their descriptions, e.g. ‘the jar’ to refer to a closed jar in the display to the left, whereas our seven year olds usually gave all the required detail.
 When we looked at the five year olds’ eye movements using an eye tracker, the fact that they looked at a contrast object (the open jar) or not didn’t affect whether they gave full descriptions.
 Amongst the seven year olds, the more they looked at the contrast object, the more informative their referring expressions were, just like adults.
 This study was published 2018 in the Journal of Child Language (preprint available via PsyArXiv).

 Bilingual children’s semantic-pragmatic comprehension of quantifiers (Haifa Alatawi; 2014 – 2017)

 My PhD thesis consisted of two novel studies.
 The first study explored the pragmatic abilities of English-Arabic bilingual and monolingual children in understanding quantifiers like ‘some’ and ‘most’, and how these related to the children’s cognitive abilities, particularly their executive functions.
 A bilingual advantage was found only on the pragmatic (not cognitive) tasks, although cognitive performance had strong effects on pragmatics.
 The second study aimed to establish how numbers and quantifiers are associated.
 It showed that children’s ability to produce sets representing numerical values had a significant effect on comprehension of ‘some’.
 I am currently preparing these results for publication.

-Referential communication and executive function skills in bilingual children (Prof Cecile De Cat and Prof Ludovica Serratrice)
+Referential communication and executive function skills in bilingual children (Cecile De Cat and Ludovica Serratrice)

 This experimental study focused on young bilingual children with unbalanced exposure to two languages.